How to Create an SEO Roadmap

 - Deploying new content to change the topic balance

-- Tracking the performance of new topic pages
+- Tracking the SEO performance of new topic pages

 Keyword research covers any insights into the exact wording searchers are using to describe topics.
 Keyword research is necessary to cover a topic authentically.
 This research often relies on one of several well-known tools such as Ahrefs or SEMRush.

 - Performing initial research to determine missing opportunities